 The VIX is also dubbed as the “fear index” because rising VIX levels reflect market uncertainty while falling VIX levels indicate improving market confidence.

 How is the VIX looking these days?

 To understand whether the VIX is at a high or low point, it helps to compare it to its average levels.
 For the past couple of decades, the median stands at 18.5, which simply means that half of the VIX readings came in above 18.5 while the other half printed below 18.5.

 Thanks to last week’s jumpy price action, the VIX is currently hovering around 21.44 – its highest level since December 2012 when U.S. fiscal cliff concerns dominated the headlines.
 This also marks the first time that the VIX landed above the 20.0 level in the past four months!

 What the heck am I supposed to do now?!

 Calm down!
 To put things in perspective, the VIX is still miles away from the 60.0 levels reached during the 2008 financial crisis so there’s no reason to panic just yet.
 Analysts say that the sudden pick-up in volatility may have been caused by investors scrambling to hedge their positions against a potential market decline.

-With all the talk of a possible emerging markets crisis, it’s no surprise that several market players are bracing for the worst.
-However, one of the worst ways to deal with higher levels of market anxiety is to be increasingly anxious with your trading decisions as well.
-Remember that we are dealing with a potential shift in market environment so it’s crucial to maintain a focused mindset and keep your emotions in check.
+With all the talk of a possible emerging market crisis, it’s no surprise that several market players are bracing for the worst.
+However, one of the worst ways to deal with higher levels of market anxiety is to be increasingly anxious about your trading decisions as well.
+Remember that we are dealing with a potential shift in the market environment so it’s crucial to maintain a focused mindset and keep your emotions in check.